elifesciences/lens-indexer/README.md

 - Node.js 0.10.x
 - ElasticSearch 1.4.x

-We use a Vagrant setup for installing and pulling up a virtual machine ( see `Vagrantfile`), however you can also study the `provision.sh` file to use a custom setup.
+We use a Vagrant setup for installing and pulling up a virtual machine ( see `Vagrantfile`).
+However you can also study the `provision.sh` file to use a custom setup.

 ### Setup